-December 6 : Michael is in Chicago to testify in court that he wrote “The Girl Is Mine”.
+December 6 : Michael is in Chicago to testify in court that he did write the song “The Girl Is Mine”.

 December 7/8/9 : The Jacksons play their last Victory Tour concerts at the Dodger Stadium in Los Angeles .
-During the last song of the last concert, Janet, LaToya & Rebbie join the group on stage with all the nieces and nephews to dance.
+During the last song of the last concert, Janet, LaToya & Rebbie join the group on stage with all the nieces and nephews to dance all together.

 Michael announces on stage that this concert is the “last curtain call” from The Jacksons.